BayAreaMetro/pems-typical-weekday/vdf_validation.md

 * Consider data from every past historical year for which data is available.
 At the time of writing, this includes 2005 through 2015.
 * Only consider data from functioning detectors.
 Specifically: records for which 100 percent of the observations that make up the computed averages is observed, rather than imputed (Caltrans imputes data when the detectors are down or working intermittently).

+One more step is carried out in a separate [script](https://github.com/MetropolitanTransportationCommission/pems-typical-weekday/blob/master/volume-delay/validate-volume-delay.Rmd) to prepare the PeMS data for this analysis specifically (the data resulting from the above steps is used for a variety of purposes):
+* Only considered sensors on the following routes: 4, 17, 24, 80, 84, 85, 87, 92, 101, 237, 280, 380, 580, 680, 780, 880, and 980.
+While MTC mapped many of the PeMS sensors to our travel model network, we did not map them all.
+As such, we cannot ensure that each sensor is mapped to a roadway of a known -- to the travel model -- facility type.
+To increase the chances that every sensor we are examining is on a facility designated as a "freeway" in our travel model, we first exclude any sensors that are mapped to non freeways and then only select routes that are, in the Bay Area, largely grade-separated freeways.
+Note that these manipulations are carried out in this script.

 After extracting hourly data, for each year of typical weekdays, we compute the following statistics:

 * median, average, and standard deviation of flow (vehicles passing the sensor);